 Main components: Blue chamomile oils are produced in many parts of the world.
 The composition of the oil varies greatly, according to Essential Oil Safety, 2nd Edition.
 Common among the main components are:

 Aromatherapy: A Complete Guide to the Healing Art: German chamomile is good for all skin and hair types and can help heal minor skin conditions.
 The essential oil eases the pain of sprains, tendon and joint injuries, menstrual cramps, and headaches.
 The oil is also useful for indigestion and PMS relief.
 Emotionally, the oil can help reduce oversensitivity, stress, anxiety, insomnia, or suppressed anger.

 The Heart of Aromatherapy: Use German chamomile essential oil for daily skin care, rejuvenating damaged skin, soothing sore joints and muscles, relieving swelling and pain, and soothing bug bites and stings.

-The Complete Book of Essential Oils and Aromatherapy: Use German chamomile for inflamed skin conditions, wounds, rashes, psoriasis, eczema, acne, and pimples.
+The Complete Book of Essential Oils and Aromatherapy: In skin care, use German chamomile for inflamed skin conditions, wounds, rashes, psoriasis, eczema, acne, and pimples.
 Other uses for the oil are to help relieve pain and inflammation, fever, rheumatism, arthritis, muscle spasm, neuralgia, menstrual cramps, and stomachache.